ossamalafhel/kriir/docs/CONTRIBUTING.md

-# Contributing Guide
+# Contributing to COP - CyberRisk Open Platform

-Thank you for your interest in contributing to the Reactive Transactional Mobility Platform!
-This guide will help you get started with contributing to the project.
+Thank you for your interest in contributing to the COP ransomware defense platform!
+This guide will help you contribute to making organizations safer from ransomware attacks.

 ## Table of Contents